 About the VYOA

 The Vermont Youth Orchestra was founded in 1964 by the Burlington Friends of Music with the mission “to do more for music in the schools.”
 We continue that work today with Music Inspires.
-Now in its 6th year, Music Inspires is the VYOA’s community engagement program committed to eliminating access barriers to students from different socioeconomic backgrounds.
+Established in 2011, Music Inspires is the VYOA’s community engagement program committed to eliminating access barriers to students from different socioeconomic backgrounds.
 Partnership with area 21C funded after-school programs is at the very heart of the program.
 Music Inspires provides group lessons, coachings, instruments, school-day performances, and materials at no cost to students and their families or their schools.
 VYOA ensembles reach nearly 3,000 schoolchildren annually through school-day concerts.